 Initialize A Dictionary Object In C#:

-As Dictionary works with two types of data (one for ‘key’ and one for ‘value’), it requires both these data types to be defined at the time of initialization.
-Also, the namespace “System.Collections.Generic” is required for using a dictionary in your application.
+The dictionary works with two types of data (one for ‘key’ and one for ‘value’) and requires both to be defined at the time of initialization.
+Also, the namespace “System.Collections.Generic” is required to use a dictionary in your application.

 The following snippet will initialize a simple dictionary with string as both data types: